 Take a walk in our long paddock!
 The Sheep Art Trail spans 900 metres from the Big Windmill connecting the Silo Art to the Wetlands and Fauna Park.
-It features over 40 sheep, murals and games.
+It features 46 sheep, murals and games.
 There is a map at either end of town and and a brochure with map at various places around Kaniva.
+Most of the trail is accessible by pram or wheelchair, except for the Silo Art area where no footpath exists.

-Started in 2010, Sheep Art is a fun community arts project that celebrates Kaniva's sheep history.
+Started in 2010, Sheep Art is a fun community arts project that celebrates Kaniva's sheep heritage.
 The Sheep Art Trail features murals, tours and a wool stencil wall, recording over 100 property wool stencils.
+Grazing sheep are still very much part of a sustainable agricultural future for this area to improve both soil health and plant biodiversity.

 Each sheep has its own name and links to a place or community group through a QR code.
 A tiny windmill has been hidden on each sheep.
-The trail includes a variety of digital interactive games and tours that can be played on phones, suitable for all ages and interest groups.
+The trail includes a variety of digital interactive walking and tours that can be played on phones, suitable for all ages and interest groups.
 Simply download the Actionbound App, it's advert free.
+Most walking tours start at the Visitor Information Centre and include:

+If you have the Pokémon go app, then there are lots of Pokémon to be captured on the trail too!
 All of the sheep have been painted by local Kaniva artists and community groups, aged between 8 and 80.
-The Sheep Art Trail has been entirely funded and created by the community.
+Think of the sheep as your tour guides, eager to tell you about Kaniva's past and present through their ewe-nique designs and QR codes.
+The Sheep Art Trail has been entirely created and funded by the community.
 As well as the main trail, other sheep can also be found dotted around the town.
-Altogether there are presently 52 sheep, 4 lambs and 2 sheep dogs.
+Altogether there are presently 57 sheep, 4 lambs and 2 sheep dogs.

 In 2019, Kaniva & District Progress Association decided to expand the flock to create the current 'Sheep Art Trail', linking the Silo Art and theWetlands and Fauna Park with the main street.
 Overall 28 applications were received for the 18 new sheep, with some existing sheep being given a makeover too.
 After just two weeks of painting workshops, Kaniva’s new sheep were painted, mustered and yarded by over fifty volunteers!